Once upon a time, there was only one browser. And in that browser, only one window.

 Think of an inflated balloon with a stone inside of it.
 If you shake that balloon, the stone will bounce from one side to the other, hitting at different points across the inside of the sphere.
 This is similar to how an awakened mind thinks; it’s holographic rather than linear.

 This is great!
 Unless you can’t let go of thoughts.
 And then, things get crowded in there.
+There’s more for that stone to hit, and if you weren’t intending to, well, boom!

 Your online inquisitions memorialize these disjointed thoughts, each on its own tab.
 And if you’re like me, you don’t finish your business on the sites; so you leave them open, telling yourself you’ll go back and finish up later.
 If there are so many that the icons disappear, then I’m talking to you!